Guides & best practices

 How does my product or service help them solve that pain?

-How do my customers talk about their problems + potential solutions?
+How do my customers talk about their problems and potential solutions?

 These three questions are the core of your lead gen landing page copy.
 Answering them will help you push pain points and focus on benefits in a language that feels familiar to your visitor.
 Answers to these questions will enable you to communicate more empathetically and have landing page visitors feel understood.